Amazon Analytics: The Ultimate Guide for 2023

 Previously known as Amazon Retail Analytics, the feature allows brand owners to view valuable insights into customer behaviour, popular search terms, competitor success and advertising campaigns.

 Registered brands gain greater control over their image on Amazon.
-They also gain exclusive access to useful tools, like Amazon Brand Analytics, which were created with brands in mind.
+They also gain exclusive access to useful tools, like Amazon Brand Analytics, A+ Content, sponsored brand ads and storefronts – all of which were created with brands in mind.

 Why is Amazon analytics important?